Amanlath1/solidity-error-handling-assesment/README.md

 # solidity Error Handling Assessment
 This repository is for the project assessment of the project of the 1st module of : solidity-avax-intermediate course of Metacrafters academy .
-The purpose of creating this to prove my learning and to showcase my skill as a solidity developers to the people
+The purpose of creating this to prove my learning and to showcase my skill as a solidity developer to the people

 ## Problem Statement